The employee guide to Canadian payroll year-end (2025)

 9. What if there is incorrect information on my T4/T4A?

-You will need to complete a new Provincial and Federal TD1 for 2024, indicating the additional amount you’d like deducted.
+You will need to complete new Provincial and Federal TD1s for 2026, indicating the additional amount you’d like deducted.
 You can access the new TD1s through the CRA website.
 Once completed, please submit your TD1 forms to your payroll team.

 11. Why are over half of my tax slip boxes empty?

 Only the tax boxes relevant to you will be completed.
-But if you feel there is a box that should have a value in it please contact your payroll team.
+However, if you believe there is a box that should have a value in it, please contact your payroll team.

 12. Why is my income in box 14 greater than the CPP pensionable and EI insurable earnings?

-Box 14 is the sum of all income you received which was subject to income tax.
+Box 14 is the sum of all income you received that was subject to income tax.
 There is no limit on the amount of income subject to tax deductions.

 The Canada Revenue Agency can help you if you're having a tough time filing your income tax return.